onitake/gsl-firmware/README.md

 Adding new firmware
 -------------------

-If you'd like to add new firmware to list, please send a pull request with the following structure:
+To request new firmware to be added to the list, please send a pull request with the following structure:

 - `firmware/<manufacturer>/<device>/<unpacked driver>/`
   The original Windows or Android drivers or firmware files